Reality Shows never cease to surprise me … in a bad way.

 While this show is probably only fiction, and nobody gets married with anyone, the truth is we tend to approach our career choices in a very similar fashion.

-finding the right life partner.
+Choosing the career path that is right for you it’s very similar to finding the right life partner.
 And surprisingly, this comparison has helped a lot of professional women approach their career change process in a much more relaxed way.

 Similarities between love and choosing your ideal career path: